-Removing heat sink
+Removing heat sink assembly

 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a cover

-- b 2.5-inch drive assembly
+- b bezel

-- c system fan
+- c fan shroud

-- To remove the heat sink:
+- 3 To remove the heat sink assembly:

+- a Disconnect the heat sink cable from the system board.
+[1]

-- a Loosen the M3 screws that secure the heat sink to the computer [1]. - b Lift the heat sink away from the computer [2].
+- b Loosen the captive screws that secure the heat sink assembly and lift it away from the computer [2] [3].

-Installing heat sink
+Installing the heat sink assembly

-- 1 Place the heat sink on the processor.
+- 1 Place the heat sink assembly onto the processor. - 2 Tighten the captive screws to secure the heat sink assembly to the system board.

-- 2 Tighten the M3 screws to secure the heat sink to the system board.
+- 3 Connect the heat sink assembly cable to the system board.

-- 3 Install the:
+- 4 Install the:

-- a system fan
+- a fan shroud

-- b 2.5-inch drive assembly
+- b bezel

 - c cover

-- 4 Follow the procedure in After working inside your computer.
+- 5 Follow the procedure in After working inside your computer.